 Eastwood Records is run by London-based producer and engineer Myles Eastwood.
 Since graduating from Cambridge where he studied Music, Myles has worked on a wide range of repertoire from classical to bluegrass.
-The company offers remote recording, mixing and mastering services to solo artists, folk groups, jazz and soul bands, choirs, orchestras, voiceover actors and more across the UK and abroad.
+His company offers remote recording, mixing and mastering services to solo artists, folk groups, jazz and soul bands, choirs, orchestras, voiceover actors and more across the UK and abroad.

 We have worked in a number of established venues including Metropolis Studios, Wigmore Hall, Cadogan Hall, Queen Elizabeth Hall, Birmingham Symphony Hall and King’s College Chapel, and we recently took up residence at a high spec recording studio in Cambridge.
 Currently under development, the studio connects two acoustically-treated, soundproofed control rooms – suitable for voiceovers, overdubs, re-amping and 5.0 mixes – with various recording spaces, including the acclaimed West Road Concert Hall.